magnesj/ResInsight/docs/CellResults.md

 ![]({{ site.baseurl }}/images/CellResultsOverview.png)

 The main results to postprocess in ResInsight are Cell Results.
 A Cell Result is one value, or a small set of values per cell over a region of the grid.
-A Cell Result is also reffered to as a *Property*.
+A Cell Result is also referred to as a *Property*.

 Cell Results are used in several operations and settings: